2009 World Figure Skating Championships: Competition notes

 It was the first time that skaters represented Montenegro at an ISU Championship and the first time skaters represented Brazil and Ireland at the World Championships.

 Kim Yuna set an ISU world record of 76.12 points for the ladies short program and a world record of 207.71 points for the ladies overall score.

 In the men's short program, Sergei Voronov and Jeremy Abbott tied with a total score of 72.15.
 The tie was broken by the technical mark and so Voronov placed 9th in that segment and Abbott 10th.

 It was the second year in a row that the world champion did not attempt or complete a quadruple jump, leading to continued criticism from bronze medalist Brian Joubert.
 Patrick Chan, the silver medalist, would then criticize Joubert, saying he was only concerned about quads and not the whole program.
 See also quadruple jump controversy for more.

 Results

-Men
+Men's singles

 Evan Lysacek became the first American to win since Todd Eldredge in 1996.
 His victory was described as unexpected, since he was not able to attempt a quadruple jump due to injury.

 The men's podium.
 From left: Patrick Chan (2nd), Evan Lysacek (1st), Brian Joubert (3rd).